OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-android.md

 ---

-#### Connect the websocket to OpenVidu Server
+#### Connect the WebSocket to OpenVidu

-Ath this point, we will establish a connection between **openvidu-server** and our Android app through the websocket.
-This way will be able to consume [OpenVidu Server RPC protocol](developing/rpc/) to interact with the session (in the future, when OpenVidu Android SDK is available, this won't be necessary).
+At this point, we will establish a connection between the OpenVidu deployment and our Android app through the WebSocket.
+This way will be able to consume [OpenVidu RPC protocol](developing/rpc/) to interact with the session (in the future, when OpenVidu Android SDK is available, this won't be necessary).
 We do so in background as an async task so the main execution thread is not blocked.

 <p style="text-align: center; font-weight: bold; margin-bottom: -9px; margin-top: 13px; font-size: 12px; word-break: break-word"><a href="https://github.com/OpenVidu/openvidu-tutorials/blob/master/openvidu-android/app/src/main/java/io/openvidu/openvidu_android/websocket/CustomWebSocket.java" target="_blank">src/main/java/io/openvidu/openvidu_android/openvidu/CustomWebSocket.java</a></p>